 It was my dog Buster who introduced me to Spruce Meadows.
-Yes, I know it’s an equestrian show jumping center.
+Yes, I know it’s an equestrian show jumping centre.
 But included in the six international tournaments every year is entertainment for the entire family, with parades and bands, miniature train, wagon and pony rides, art walk, crafts – and the Spruce Meadows Prairie Dogs.

 Just like the horses, the Prairie Dogs (and their owners) spend countless days training to entertain the crowds between competitions.
 Everyone cheers as the dogs jump hurdles, run the obstacle courses and weave around the barrels.
 Buster and I loved it while it lasted.
 And I still go to the tournaments at Spruce Meadows.
 That dog got me hooked on watching the horse jumping events.

-From Humble Farm to International Equestrian Center
+From Humble Farm to International Equestrian Centre

 From its first modest tournament in 1976, Spruce Meadows has become one of the leading show jumping facilities in the world.
-What was once an old farm 30 minutes south of downtown Calgary has grown into training grounds, stables, show rings and conference halls.
+What was once an old farm 30 minutes south of Calgary has grown into training grounds, stables, show rings and conference halls.

-Competitions are held in the large indoor arena over the winter but it’s the summer tournaments that bring the crowds outdoors to watch the international athletes, both human and horse.
+Competitions are held in the large indoor arena over the winter but it’s the summer tournaments that bring the crowds outdoors to watch the international athletes, human and horse.
 Hotels and campgrounds on the south side of Calgary fill up fast when it’s tournament time, so be sure to book in advance.
 You can also book a spot for your RV right on the grounds.